-Through IM Boston’s recent social experiment, we saw not only the uniqueness of the individual, but the universality that connects us all.
+Through IM Boston’s recent social experiment, we saw not only the uniqueness of the individual, but the universal inspirations that connects us all.
 Here at IM Boston, our guiding principle is that everyone has a story.
 In the expression of each person’s personal salvation, themes began to arise.
 If anything, this is a clear proof that no matter your background or language, there are common threads that inspire us all.

 Our accomplishments in life are another driving force, whether big or small, personal or public.
 Through finding the sheer will power to keep going, to even staying sober all throughout the year or graduating- these small victories in life and the milestones that people accomplish are the main proponents as to why participants can successfully say that they made it through the year.

 Another ever-present theme that seems to be noteworthy that came out of this experiment is that people are still very much reliant on the intangible things in life.
-That being said, a lot of people that participated wrote faith- from faith in supreme beings to even faith in themselves or certain people.
+That being said, a lot of people that participated wrote faith.
+From faith in supreme beings to even faith in themselves or certain people.

-As some would say, we all have to have a little bit of faith- and this experiment has justified that all the more.
+As some would say, we all have to have a little bit of faith.
+And this experiment has justified that all the more.

 If this social experiment has proven anything- it’s that regardless of what age, nationality or status in life you’re in, having hobbies and interests can certainly get one through trials and tribulations.
 From the most trivial things like having a glass of wine or a bottle of beer at the end of the day, to even recreational activities and hobbies, it’s almost always the little things that make the most difference in a person’s life.